Nicolae Văcăroiu: Professional activity

-Main countries where official visits were made: Japan, China, South Korea, India, Turkey, Philippines, Mexico, Chile, Peru, Colombia, Lebanon, etc. In most of the visits, the official delegation was accompanied by businessmen (between 80 and 120 people), representatives of the Chamber of Commerce and Industry, the Association of Employers, the media.
+The countries where official visits were made include Japan, China, South Korea, India, Turkey, Philippines, Mexico, Chile, Peru, Colombia, and Lebanon.
+In most of the visits, the official delegation was accompanied by businessmen (between 80 and 120 people), representatives of the Chamber of Commerce and Industry, the Association of Employers, and the media.
 The meetings between the Romanian and the Romanian businessmen were organized with the participation of the President of the Senate.